MaxLangsam/SQL_ProprietaryInfo_Protector/README.md

 # SQL Anonymizer

 A comprehensive Python toolkit for safely anonymizing proprietary and sensitive information in SQL databases and queries.
+This will allow usage of cloud LLMs amd/or local LLMs.
 This tool provides two main components:

 1. **Query Anonymizer**: Anonymizes SQL queries for use in cloud-based LLMs or other contexts where data privacy is crucial.
 2. **Schema Anonymizer**: Anonymizes entire SQLite database schemas and data while preserving relationships and structure.